pploski/polars-bio-z10/docs/features.md

 ```
 It is  especially useful when combined with [SQL](features.md#sql-powered-data-processing) support for preprocessing and [streaming](features.md#streaming) processing capabilities.

+!!! tip
+    If you access cloud storage with authentication provided, please make sure the `allow_anonymous` parameter is set to `False` in the read/describe/register_table functions.

 ### Supported features

 | Feature              | AWS S3             | Google Cloud Storage | Azure Blob Storage |